markscarcella/AdventureGame/README.md

 - Add at least 1 page for each with some text (can be test text for now)
 - Check it works
 - Now we can think about our story more.
 Maybe storyboard?

+### 5. Add a Quest Item
+- Add a collectible model to the scene (eg a gem, key, power orb, etc)
+- Add box collider and edit to cover model
+- Add QuestItem.cs script and fill in code in OnTriggerEnter()
+- Open photoshop or PikoPixel and draw an image for the inventory
+- Once complete, add the associated quest to the item.
+This means now that if you collect the item and go back and speak to the quest giver, the quest will become complete.
+- Test picking up objects and make sure they appear in the inventory

+### 6. Add magic meter/score/respect/etc
+- This isn't necessary, but adds to the gameplay
+- In the Quest.cs script, you can add to a score or a slider on the UI for your quest prize, eg:
+* Add money variable to the GameManager and link it to a text object on the UI.
+Finishing a quest adds money
+* Add power to the magic meter and increase slider on screen

+### 7. Make game polished
+- At this point I think there is enough complexity that a good story can be told by accepting quests, collecting items, and then bringing them back.
+- Open GameManager.cs and add the RestartGame() and EndGame() scripts
+- Edit the Menu/Win/Lose canvases to be your game name, instructions, author, etc
+- Add background music to the AudioSource on the GameManager